 Prior to joining the legal profession, Mr. Saab was an electrical engineer at BAE Systems where he designed and developed hardware and software for military production programs.

 In January 2019, Karam won Denver Business Journal's 40 and 40 award for his professional and pro bono legal work.
-Karam has also been recognized as a 2018 and 2017 Colorado "Rising Star" in the area of intellectual property by Super Lawyers magazine.
+Karam has also been recognized as a 2017-2020 Colorado "Rising Star" in the area of intellectual property by Super Lawyers magazine and was featured in a 2019 Super Lawyers article for his pro bono work reuniting children with their families.

 Mr. Saab also does significant pro bono work.
 Recently, he has been focused on helping low income families complete adoptions and helping long-time residents file for Deferred Action for Childhood Arrivals (DACA) to legally allow for U.S. work authorization and deferment of any removal action from the United States.